azgard88odin/essentialscripts/README.md

     This script is for Windows 11 Home WSL Virtual Hard Disk Compacting so that you can reclaim space on the host system.
     The script will shutdown WSL, create a diskpart script and resize your WSL.
 Give it at least 5 minutes before running WSL again.
     Please fill in the correct details in the path before running the script.
 Happy coding!

+  ### removeedge.cmd + rock.ps1
+    Usage: removeedge.cmd
+    ** NOTE ** Please download the 'rock.ps1' script and keep it in the same directory as the 'removeedge.cmd' script.
+    This effectively removes Microsoft Edge.
+Kudos to daboynb for his script.
+I essentially just shortend it because I did not require all the additonal checks in his script.
+    I named the powershell script 'rock' because when you run a blade against it, it loses its EDGE! #dadjokes

+  ### restartprinter.cmd
+    Usage: restartprinter.cmd
+    This script simply restarts the printer spooler which can sometimes help fix errors you may be facing.

   ### runscript.bat
     Usage: runscript.bat <script_you_want_to_run.bat>